Erotemic/ubelt/README.rst

 satisfy the dependency.
 There are some tools that are not used by default unless you explicitly allow for them.

-Code that is currently statically included:
+Code that is currently statically included (vendored):

 -  ProgIter - https://github.com/Erotemic/progiter

-Code that is currently linked via pypi:

 -  OrderedSet - https://github.com/LuminosoInsight/ordered-set